-- 1. All entries to be in place by 9:00 on Thursday.
-Entries may also be dropped off between 5-7pm on Wednesday night. - 2.
+- 1. All entries to be in place by 9:00 on WEDNESDAY.
+Entries may also be dropped off between 5-7pm on Tuesday night. - 2.
 Due to lack of space, please limit size of antiques.
 No large antiques will be accepted. - 3.
 Each exhibitor is responsible for securing exhibitor's tag to their own exhibit.
 No premium will awarded on an item improperly entered.
 May be entered next year in proper lot. - 4.
 In case an article is in poor condition but valuable because of its age or rarity, these factors will be considered when judging. - 5.
 Every precaution will be taken to insure safety of exhibits.
 However, no article will be insured by the Fair Association. - 6.
 Antiques should be 50 years or older.
 A brief explanation of special or interesting facts pertaining to each exhibit can be added to enhance the show, but this explanation will not be taken into account during judging. - 7.
 No entry can be removed before 4:00 p.m. on Sunday or forfeiture of premium will result.
-Superintendent or assistant

-- will be present to check out entries. - 8.
-Award of Excellence will be given in each class. - 9.
-The Superintendent reserves the right to determine whether an article is worthy of exhibition - 10.
-No firearms, swords, or weapons. - 11.
+Superintendent or assistant will be present to check out entries. - 8.
+The Superintendent reserves the right to determine whether an article is worthy of exhibition - 9.
+No firearms, swords, or weapons. - 10.
 All items must be the original.
-No copies will be accepted. - 12.
+No copies will be accepted. - 11.
 All items must fit into the class in which the lot falls.